Sofiman/telekey/README.md

 # telekey
 Telekey is a remote keyboard interface for working on two computers at once.
-Pressed keys are transmitted using Protobuf over a TCP Connection (encryption WIP).
+Pressed keys are encrypted using X25519 and transmitted using Protobuf over a TCP Connection.

-⚠️  __**Warning**__: Be careful while using this software in public places - no encryption yet - !

 ## Requirements
 - `libxdo-dev` for linux users.